spiicez21/PhaGen-Agent/README.md

 - Every evidence snippet now receives a deterministic ID (e.g., `clinical-1`) when the master agent serializes results.
 - The innovation story is split into sentence-level claims, each linked to one or more evidence IDs; the payload exposes this under `validation` with pass/fail status plus linked counts.
 - `/comparison`, `/results`, and the PDF report highlight the validation summary so reviewers can confirm every claim is grounded before sharing deliverables.

+## Operational data model

+The backend now persists job lifecycles to Postgres via SQLAlchemy models created at startup:

+- `molecules` — canonical molecule entries (name, SMILES, synonyms) shared by every job submission.
+- `jobs` — orchestration records that track status, serialized payloads, recommendations, and monotonic report versions per molecule.
+- `documents` — flattened evidence metadata per worker result (source worker, URL, evidence ID) for each completed job.
+- `passages` — normalized snippets tied to the documents table, storing the supporting text and confidence per citation.
+- `reports` — structured innovation story payloads alongside their report version, ready for future PDF/JSON export diffs.

+Tables are created automatically by `app.database.init_db()` when Uvicorn boots.
+Point `DATABASE_URL` at your desired Postgres instance and the ORM will create or upgrade the schema as needed (use Alembic for future migrations once the schema stabilizes).

 ### Windows PDF prerequisites